Indezine Logo

 Each PowerPoint presentation includes at least one built-in Theme Color set.
 In addition, PowerPoint installs many Theme Color sets by default.
 A Theme Color set comprises 12 individual coordinated colors that are carefully chosen following certain color science principles.

-Remember: Although the Colors sub-gallery only displays 8 colors, be assured that each Theme Color set in fact has 12 colors -- the first two background/text colors are normally black and white -- so they are not displayed.
-In addition, the last two colors representing the colors of hyperlinked text are also not displayed in the Colors sub-gallery that you can see in Figure 3 later on this page.
+Although the Colors sub-gallery only displays 8 colors, be assured that each Theme Color set in fact has 12 colors.
+The first two background/text colors are normally black and white, so they are not displayed.
+In addition, the last two colors representing the colors of hyperlinked text are also not displayed in the Colors sub-gallery, as shown in Figure 3, previously on this page.

 Follow these steps to choose a set of Theme Colors:

 1. Open or create a new presentation, and navigate to the Variants drop-down gallery, as explained earlier on this page.
-Here select the Colors option, as shown in Figure 2 .
+Here, select the Colors option, as shown in Figure 2 , above.

 3. Colors sub-gallery